 - Drive under the posted speed limit when the roads are wet or when visibility is reduced.
 Wet roads mean that your vehicle won’t stop as easily.
 Driving under the speed limit can help you avoid a wreck.

 - Put lots of room between you and other vehicles.
 This can help you have enough time to stop if someone suddenly pulls out in front of you and you need to stop.

 - Give yourself extra driving time.
 This can help you by giving you more time to get to where you need to be.
 This is important with all the extra cars on the road.
 Additionally, it means that you feel less stressed during your trip and you may be less likely to speed or put yourself into a situation that increases your chance of being in a wreck.

 Hurt in a Wreck?
 Call Thompson Law

-If you’re hurt in a wreck during the Thanksgiving holiday, call Thompson Law at 1-800-LION-LAW to schedule your free initial consultation.
+If you’re hurt in a wreck during the Thanksgiving holiday, call Thompson Law toll free at 844-308-8180, in Dallas at 214-444-4444, or in Fort Worth at 817-444-4444 to schedule your free initial consultation.
 You can learn what your claim may be worth and we can help you protect your legal rights.
 Don’t let a car, truck, or motorcycle accident during the Thanksgiving holiday ruin your life.
 You could be entitled to financial compensation for your injuries, time off work to heal, medical care, and more.